-Skills and Experience Number of Directors with Developed Capability or Competency Leadership Senior executive role or substantial Board experience in a publicly listed company or large organisation, with proven track record of leadership.
+Skills and Experience Number of Directors with advanced capability or competency Leadership Senior executive role or substantial board experience in a publicly listed company or large organisation, with proven track record of leadership.
 9 out of 9 International Experience Global experience working in multiple geographies over an extended period of time, including a strong understanding of and experience with global markets, and exposure to a range of political, culture, regulatory and business environments.
 9 out of 9 Strategy & Commercial Acumen Experience in assessing and testing strategic objectives, business plans and financial performance and driving execution.
-9 out of 9 Governance & Compliance Commitment to and knowledge of governance issues, including the legal, compliance and regulatory environment applicable to listed entities or large complex organisations.
-9 out of 9 Risk Management Experience with risk management frameworks and controls, setting risk appetites, identifying and providing oversight of key business risk (both financial and nonfinancial) and emerging risks.
-9 out of 9 Health, Safety & Sustainability Demonstrable understanding of health and safety, environment and corporate social responsibility management, performance and governance.
-8 out of 9 Relevant Industry Experience Experience in some or all of the following markets or industries which are directly relevant to the organisation: personal protective equipment (including medical devices), industrial, healthcare or services industries, or experience relevant to the manufacturing, marketing, distribution or selling of personal protective equipment.
-9 out of 9 Financial Acumen Relevant experience and capability to evaluate and oversee financial statements and understand key financial drivers of the business, bringing understanding of corporate finance and experience to evaluate the adequacy of financial risk and controls.
+9 out of 9 Governance &amp; Compliance Commitment to and knowledge of governance issues, including the legal, compliance and regulatory environment applicable to listed entities or large complex organisations.
+9 out of 9 Risk Management Experience with risk management frameworks and controls, setting risk appetites, identifying and providing oversight of key business risk (both financial and non-financial) and emerging risks.
+9 out of 9 Health & Safety Demonstrable understanding of workplace health and safety, environment and corporate social responsibility management, performance and governance.
+9 out of 9 Sustainability Understanding and experience in environmental management and social responsibility, including climate change, human rights and responsible sourcing.
+9 out of 9 Relevant Industry Experience Experience in some or all of the following markets or industries which are directly relevant to the organisation: personal protective equipment (including medical devices), industrial, healthcare or services industries, or experience relevant to the manufacturing, marketing, distribution or selling of personal protective equipment.
+6 out of 9 Financial Acumen Relevant experience and capability to evaluate and oversee financial statements and understand key financial drivers of the business, bringing understanding of corporate finance and experience to evaluate the adequacy of financial risk and controls.
 8 out of 9 Digital Experience in leveraging digital technology to drive competitive strategy, innovation, revenue growth and business performance.
-5 out of 9 Customer Focus Experience in developing and overseeing the embedding of a strong customer- focused culture in large complex organisations, and a demonstrable commitment to achieving customer outcomes.
-6 out of 9
+5 out of 9 Customer Focus Experience in developing and overseeing the embedding of a strong customer-focused culture in large complex organisations, and a demonstratable commitment to achieving customer outcomes.
+8 out of 9 People and Culture Experience in organisational culture and overseeing the operation of people management and succession planning, and setting strategy linked remuneration and reward frameworks.
+9 out of 9